Configure GCP Bigtable Garbage Collection Policies

 Replication & Deletion

-GC policies on replicated tables can’t be destroyed directly because destroying translates to “never perform garbage collection,” which isn’t allowed.
-Set deletionPolicy to ABANDON to abandon the resource, or unreplicate the instance first by updating it to have one cluster.
+GC policies on replicated tables cannot be destroyed directly because destroying translates to “never perform garbage collection,” which is considered relaxing the policy and isn’t allowed.
+The workaround is to unreplicate the instance first by updating it to have one cluster.

-Can I create multiple GC policies for the same column family?
+Can I have multiple GC policies for the same column family?

-No, multiple GC policies for the same column family may result in unexpected behavior.
-Use a single GC policy per column family.
+Multiple GC policies per column family aren’t recommended as they may result in unexpected behavior.
+Instead, use a single GC policy with UNION or INTERSECTION to combine multiple conditions.

 Policy Configuration

-Should I use gcRules or the simple property approach?
+Should I use gcRules or the simple maxAge/maxVersion properties?

 What's the difference between UNION and INTERSECTION modes?

-How do I create complex nested GC policies?
+How do I create a complex GC policy with nested conditions?

 What properties are immutable after creation?

-The following properties can’t be changed: columnFamily, instanceName, table, project, maxAge, maxVersions, and mode.
-You’ll need to recreate the resource to change these.
+The following properties cannot be changed after creation: columnFamily, instanceName, table, project, maxAge, maxVersions, and mode.

 Using a different cloud?